Huntsville Uninsured Motorist Attorney

 Sue the Other Driver

 If you discover the other driver’s insurance will not cover the full cost of your expenses or they do not have liability insurance, you may choose to sue the driver directly for compensation.
+A Huntsville uninsured motorist lawyer can guide you through this process.
 Auto insurance is really about protecting yourself from having to pay to compensate others you may injure in an accident or for damages to their vehicle.
 Having insurance does not relieve you of the responsibility to ensure that any damages or injuries you cause in an accident are compensated, it merely provides a way to pay for those damages rather than out of your own pocket.

 The difficulty in pursuing a claim against a person who only carries the minimum insurance or does not carry insurance at all is that those drivers usually have very little money, or they would not have cut corners on their auto liability insurance.
 It is possible that someone with great financial resources unintentionally allowed their liability insurance to slip, but in most cases, even if you win a judgment against the other driver, it may be very difficult to collect your compensation.